iAvoe/av1-web-tutorial/README.md

 - Incorrect: ...
 Use with TM_PREDSimilar principles are used ...
 - Correct: ...
 Uses similar principles as TM_PRED ...

-There are verb-noun confustions in short words:
+There are verb-noun confusions in short words:
 - Source: 应用预测
 - Incorrect: Application Prediction
 - Correct: Apply prediction